Large-scale Morphology of the Optical F-corona from a Total Solar Eclipse Observation During the Artemis II Lunar Flyby: Results and Discussion

 \subsection{Comparison with Zodiacal Light Models}

-We compare the observed spatial distribution of the F-corona with the ZL distribution calculated using the \texttt{ZodiSURF} model \citep{OBrien_2026}.
-Figure~\ref{contour} (right) shows the ZL map predicted by the model for the same field, while the solid curves in Figure~\ref{fig:profile} present a comparison between the model radial profiles and the observed values.
-These comparisons indicate that the observed F-corona is more extended than predicted by the model, particularly in the north--south direction.
-Because the \texttt{ZodiSURF} model is calibrated primarily for observations at large solar elongation angles ($>80^{\circ}$), it is not expected to reproduce the structure of the F-corona observed at small elongations.
-We therefore explore whether empirical adjustments to the model parameters can better reproduce the observed inner Solar system distribution.
+We compared the observed spatial distribution of the F-corona with the ZL distribution calculated using the \texttt{ZodiSURF} model \citep{OBrien_2026}.
+Figure~\ref{contour} (right) shows the ZL map predicted by the model for the same field, whereas Figure~\ref{fig:profile} compare the model radial profiles and observed values.
+The comparisons indicate that the observed F-corona is more extended than predicted by the \texttt{ZodiSURF} model along the ecliptic latitude.
+The \texttt{ZodiSURF} model is calibrated primarily using COBE/DIRBE observations obtained at large solar elongation angles ($>80^{\circ}$) \citep{Kelsall1998}; therefore, it is formally validated only in that regime and is not expected to quantitatively reproduce the structure of the F-corona observed at smaller elongation angles.
+Rather than treating this discrepancy as a failure of the underlying functional form, we use the \texttt{ZodiSURF} framework as a phenomenological reference and explore, whether variations in the model parameters can better reproduce the observed brightness morphology of the inner ZL.

 In the \texttt{ZodiSURF} framework, the ZL intensity $I_{\rm ZL}$ is calculated as the line-of-sight integral of scattered sunlight,